 The JCC's Department of Special Needs provides a variety of terrific recreational and social programs for children, teens and adults.
 From preschool and day camp to vocational training and family social events, we have it here!

 To support the JCC’s mission of inclusion, the Sarah and Irving Pitt Child Development Center seeks to accommodate preschool age children with special needs.
-A set number of openings exist for these children who would benefit by being accompanied by a dedicated inclusion assistant so that they may participate in our preschool program.
+A set number of openings exist for children who would benefit by being accompanied by a dedicated inclusion advocate so that they may participate in our preschool program.

 The mission of the adult programs is to provide adults with special needs the opportunity to meet with peers, socialize with one another, and above all the opportunity to be respected and valued.
 Thursday Night Social Group is a social and recreational program for adults (18+) with special needs.
 Meetings are held twice per month.
 Young Adult Social Group is our social and recreational program for young adults with special needs ages 15-26.
 Meetings are held once per month.